bwasmith/books/the-will-to-change.md

 says, "At two P.M. all over the world men will begin to talk about their feelings--and women all over the world will be sorry."
 (6)

+I often use the phrase ‘imperialist white-supremacist capitalist patriarchy' to describe the interlocking political systems that are the foundation of our nation's politics (17)

 Men do oppress women.
 People are hurt by rigid sexist role patterns.
 These two realities coexist.
 Male oppression of women cannot be excused by the recognition that there are ways men are hurt by rigid sexist roles.
 Feminist activists